a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 17. Semisupervised machine learning
 Semisupervised machine learning algorithm is a hybrid version of supervised and unsupervised learning techniques.
-In general, #machinelearning algorithms learn from data and it is not necessarily labeled (as in #supervisedlearning).
-Labeled data usually helps to minimize the difference between #prediction and label for higher #accuracy.
-However, #unsupervisedlearning learns to provide trends and/or patterns or classify for an unlabeled dataset.
+In general, ML algorithms learn from data and it is not necessarily labeled (as in supervised learning).
+Labeled data usually helps to minimize the difference between prediction and label for higher accuracy.
+However, unsupervised learning learns to provide trends and/or patterns or classify for an unlabeled dataset.
 Semi-supervised learning uses a labeled data (minor amount) as well as a unlabeled data (major amount) to train a model.
-Note that #reinforcementlearning  is not a semisupervised learning.
+Note that reinforcement learning is not a semisupervised learning.

 The main steps of semisupervised algorithm are:
 1- train the algorithm via supervised learning on labeled training data